-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF THE VICTORIA HOUSE FOUNDATION FOR THE PERIOD FROM THE DATE OF INCORPROATION, 01 AUGUST 2014 TO 31 DECEMBER 2015
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF THE VICTORIA HOUSE FOUNDATION FOR THE YEAR ENDED 31 DECEMBER 2016

-We have audited the financial statements of The Victoria House Foundation ("the Company") for the period from the date of incorporation, 01 August 2014 to 31 December 2015, which comprise the Combined Statement of Financial Activities and Income and Expenditure Account, the Balance Sheet, the Statement of Cash Flows and the related notes.
+We have audited the financial statements of The Victoria House Foundation ("the Company") for the year ended 31 December 2016, which comprise the Combined Statement of Financial Activities and Income and Expenditure Account, the Balance Sheet, the Statement of Cash Flows and the related notes.
 The relevant financial reporting framework that has been applied in their preparation is Irish law and accounting standards issued by the Financial Reporting Council and promulgated by Chartered Accountants Ireland, including FRS 102 "the financial reporting standard applicable in the UK and Republic of Ireland" (Generally Accepted Accounting Practice in Ireland).